runtimeverification/haskell-backend/docs/2022-04-07-Total-Corectness-All-Path-Reachability-Proofs.md

 let `⟦φ⟧ₓ₌ₛ` denote the interpretation of `φ` in the model using the fixed interpretation with the exception that set variable `X` is interpreted as `S`.

-### Reducibility, Transitions, Traces
+### Accessibility in one step.
+Transitions

 Assume that an ML signature contains a _next_ operator `•` (on the sort of configurations).

-The intuition for `∙ φ` is that it comprises all configurations which can transition to `φ` in a single step.
+The intuition for `∙ φ` is that it comprises all configurations which can, in one step, transition to a configuration satisfying `φ`.

 Let `Cfg` be the interpretation of the configurations sort in the model.
 Let `Prev : Cfg -> Cfg` be defined as the interpretation of `∙`, that is,